rails/rails/guides/source/routing.md

 One way to avoid deep nesting (as recommended above) is to generate the collection actions scoped under the parent - so as to get a sense of the hierarchy, but to not nest the member actions.
-In other words, to only build routes with the minimal amount of information to uniquely identify the resource, like this:
+In other words, to only build routes with the minimal amount of information to uniquely identify the resource.

+NOTE: The "member" actions are the ones that apply to an individual resource and require an ID to identify the specific resource they are acting upon, such as `show`, `edit`, etc. The "collection" actions are the ones that act on the entire set of the resource, such as `index`.

+For example:

 ```ruby
 resources :articles do